jeelfaldu/Face-recognition-OpenCV/README.md

-# Face recognition using OpenCV
+# Face recognition using OpenCV# Face-recognition-OpenCV